 - analysis of conceptual and functional system structure

 - upstream and downstream integration

-- tools and methods to analyze and design complex system architecture
+- tools and methods to analyse and design complex system architecture

 After completing the course, the students will

-- understand what complex systems are and how their structure can be modelled, analyzed and designed.
+- understand what complex systems are and how their structure can be modelled, analysed and designed

-- have learned to model, analyze and design the architecture of different types of systems.
+- have learned to model, analyse and design the architecture of different types of systems

 - have learned how to use theories and methods to design and develop complex system architectures in practice.